Vets-Who-Code/web-curriculum/Week_7/week7_day3.md

 ## Goal

-1. Make your Tesla Car App repsonsive on mobile devices from small phones to large monitors using media queries and flex-box in CSS.
+1. Make your Tesla Car App responsive on mobile devices from small phones to large monitors using media queries and flex-box in CSS.

 HINT: Use the responsive icon in Chrome dev tools to select and visualize app on any device.